symeon158/Data-Integrity-Automation-Dashboard-HR-Compliance-Assistant/README.md

 The solution was designed to **assist HR managers and data owners** in monitoring and improving the quality of employee data.
 It identifies:

 - ✅ Missing or incomplete critical fields
-- 🧠 Duplicate entries (based on key identifiers like name and date of birth)
+- 🧠 Duplicate entries (based on key identifiers like name and date of birth, emails)
 - ⚠️ Inconsistent or incorrect retirement records

 It then notifies the relevant **company and subsidiary managers** by email with detailed reports.